GG-Computing/AdamOS/README.md

  # AdamOS | Releasing Soon, ⭐ the repo!

-AdamOS is python based "external" operating system built in python which layers over any operating system that runs python.
-It was developed as a hobby and to work on my skills.
+AdamOS is an "external" operating system which is built completely in Python.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/66467a56-3f6a-495f-ae4c-200310493ee9" alt="AdamOS">